-Any medicinal product placed on the market in the EEA must be manufactured in accordance with the principles of good manufacturing practice as set out in Directive 2003/94/EC for medicines and investigational medicines for human use and Volume 4 of the "Rules Governing Medicinal Products in the European Community" or Directive 2017/1572/EU that will replace Directive 2003/94/EC once the notice according Art.
-82(3) CTR has been filed.
+Any medicinal product placed on the market in the EEA must be manufactured in accordance with the principles of good manufacturing practice as set out in Directive EC2017/1572 supplementing Directive 2001/83/EC of the European Parliament and of the Council as regards the principles and guidelines of good manufacturing practice for medicinal products for human use for human use and Volume 4 of the "Rules Governing Medicinal Products in the European Community".
+Directive 2017/1572/EU has replaced Directive 2003/94/EC.
+Directive 2003/94/EC will still be applicable to clinical trials conducted in accordance with the former regime under transitional provisions.
 Furthermore, distribution of medicinal products in the EU is subject to Directive 2001/83/EC, 92/25/EEC and current guidance on good distribution practice, or GDP.
-Moreover, EU law requires the clinical results in support of clinical safety and efficacy to be based upon clinical trials conducted in the EU in compliance with the requirements of Directives 2001/20/EC and 2005/28/EC, which implement good clinical practice in the conduct of clinical trials on medicinal products for human use.
-Clinical trials conducted outside the EU and used to support applications for marketing within the EU must have been conducted in a way consistent with the principles set out in Directive 2001/20/EC.
-The conduct of a clinical trial in the EU requires, pursuant to Directive 2001/20/EC, authorization by the relevant national competent authority where a trial takes place, and an ethics committee to have issued a favorable opinion in relation to the arrangements for the trial.
+Moreover, EU law requires the clinical results in support of clinical safety and efficacy to be based upon clinical trials conducted in the EU in compliance with the requirements of the CTR and Directive 2005/28/EC, which implement good clinical practice in the conduct of clinical trials on medicinal products for human use.
+Clinical trials conducted prior to 31 January 2022, its predecessor Directive 2001/20/EC.
+The conduct of a clinical trial in the EU requires, pursuant to the CTR, authorization by the relevant national competent authority where a trial takes place, and an ethics committee to have issued a favorable opinion in relation to the arrangements for the trial.
 It also requires that the sponsor of the trial, or a person authorized to act on his behalf in relation to the trial, be established in the EU.
-As stated above, directive 2001/20/EC will be replaced by the CTR in the future, however, the exact time of the replacement is still uncertain.